galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 date: 2020-01-31T01:03:14.598Z
 title: React libraries being empowered by hooks
 description: >-
-  We will take a look at some of the the most common libraries, seeing how they switched to using hooks, comparing what the code looked like before and after the switch.
+  We will take a look at some of the most common libraries, seeing how they switched to using hooks, comparing what the code looked like before and after the switch.
 ---
-We will take a look at some of the the most common libraries, seeing how they switched to using hooks, comparing what the code looked like before and after the switch.
+We will take a look at some of the most common libraries, seeing how they switched to using hooks, comparing what the code looked like before and after the switch.

 ![Powerful hooks](/assets/hooks.jpg "Powerful hooks")